 I have my own “confession of sin” about this liturgical confession.
 Most of the time I don’t really pay attention.

-Most days I’m simply mouthing those words, trying to feel appropriately morose (which of course, given little things like redemption and absolution and salvation and forgiveness, is not really the appropriate emotion).
-Such was NOT the case during a recent small Eucharist service I sometimes attend on Tuesday evenings, The sentence “We have not loved you with our whole heart, we have not loved our neighbors as ourselves” had particular resonance.
+Most days I’m simply mouthing those words, trying to feel appropriately morose – which of course, given little things like redemption and absolution and salvation and forgiveness is not really the appropriate emotion.
+Regardless of all that, that was NOT the case during a recent small Eucharist service I sometimes attend on Tuesday evenings.
+The sentence “We have not loved you with our whole heart, we have not loved our neighbors as ourselves” had particular resonance.
 It froze me in the pew.

 It immediately called to mind a mysterious and Godly gift I had received earlier this fall.

 No need to go into the details of why I was suffering no end of angst on that particular Sunday morning.
 Suffice it to say that the nagging little negative voices that were mumbling messages of failures with career, family, church, health and a long cadre of other concerns were coming through loud and clear.
 My heart was anything but whole.
 To say I was feeling not the least bit motivated to go sit through another boring church service would have been the understatement of the year.

 Truth be told, I was not particularly motivated to do much of anything that Sunday other than to leave my house and get to a coffee shop so I could attend the full-fledged pity party.
 After that, I would plow through a made-up list of Sunday errands.